martinhammer/ExerciseLog/zeppelin/README.md

 Zeppelin
 ========

-This notebook has been tested with Zeppelin 0.6.1.
+This notebook has been tested with Zeppelin 0.6.1 and 0.7.0.